apache/druid/docs/content/comparisons/druid-vs-kudu.md

 and does not need to be updated too frequently.
 Kudu supports arbitrary primary keys with uniqueness constraints, and efficient lookup by ranges of those keys.
 Kudu chooses not to include the execution engine, but supports sufficient operations so as to allow node-local processing from the execution engines.
 This means that Kudu can support multiple frameworks on the same data (eg MR, Spark, and SQL).
-Druid includes its own query layer that allows it to push down aggregations and computations directly to data nodes for faster query processing.
+Druid includes its own query layer that allows it to push down aggregations and computations directly to data processes for faster query processing.